Venezuela International Book Fair: FILVEN 2011

 The seventh International Book Fair Venezuela was held between March 19 and 27, 2011 in Caracas.
 This date was changed to avoid the rainy season.
 Its honored authors were Andrés Bello and Juan Germán Roscio, The theme for this year was "Glory to the fierce town" and was attended by 21 international publishers and 103 national publishers.

 FILVEN 2012

-The eighth International Book Fair Venezuela was conducted between May 10 and July 29, 2012 throughout the country The guest country of honor was Uruguay and the honored author was Luis Britto Garcia.
+The eighth International Book Fair Venezuela was conducted between May 10 and July 29, 2012, throughout the country.
+The guest country of honor was Uruguay and the honored author was Luis Britto García.
 This year some 245 national and international publishers were represented.